Skip to main content

 • partial refund

 ⚠️ Important: This is normal card network behavior and may happen even if the merchant amount has not changed.
-It is typically caused by the difference between the rate used at authorization and the rate applied during clearing.
+It is usually caused by the difference between the rate used at authorization and the rate applied during clearing.

 Refund and Reversal Timelines